Legplane/SkyCheck2/DOCUMENTATION.md

 - `OWN_RISK` - user may proceed, but caution is needed
 - `DO_NOT_GO` - travel is unsafe or unnecessary

+The app also shows combined risk messages.
+Instead of saying "severe weather" for every high-risk case, SkyCheck explains the actual cause, such as high weather/heat risk, heavy traffic, flood risk, or a mixed condition like high weather risk with moderate traffic.

 ## 2. Problem Solved

 Students often decide whether to go to school using incomplete information.
 Weather apps may show rain but not commute risk.
 Traffic apps may show road speed but not health or class status.
 School announcements may be separate from weather warnings.